google/emoji-scavenger-hunt/README.md

 You can build your own game using your own custom image recognition model by replacing the corresponding files under the `dist/model/` directory with the newly generated ones.

-The training script also generates `scavenger_classes.ts` for your custom model.
+The training script will also generate a file called `scavenger_classes.ts` which works in conjunction with your generated custom model.
-Replace `src/js/scavenger_classes.ts` with it and build the app to run the game based on your custom model.
+You need to replace the file at `src/js/scavenger_classes.ts` with this newly generated `scavenger_classes.ts` file so that the labels of your model match with the trained data.
+After replacing the file you can run the build script normally to test your model in a browser.
+See the README file for information on running a preview server.

 Update the game logic in `src/js/game.ts` if needed.